 Smash Books as a project

 Smash Books came to mind today as I was reading Vida y muerte en la Mara Salvatrucha, another novel from Fluency Matters.
 It’s different than any of the other popular readers in that the chapters are extremely short, and each one recounts one moment or memory from the fictitious narrator’s life.
-It feels like you’re reading the transcript of an Indie film–flashbacks that fade in and out, mapping the life of the hero.
-The novel is about MS-13; a salvadoreño gang that began in L.A.
-Gang tattoos, gang territory marked by graffiti, and hidden emotions are deeply embedded in the narrator’s life.
+Written from the first person perspective, it feels like you are reading a diary.
+Instead of assigning a traditional post-reading assignment (ex: a list of comprehension questions), creating some kind of a journal or diary entry as a processing activity seems to fit the tone of the text.

-It might not be practical to create a Smash Book page for each chapter (finding resources to tape/glue/etc onto the page doesn’t pay dividends in language acquisition, after all), but perhaps a less Smash-y and more Doodle-y version could work.
-Yes… a Smash Book meets Doodle Notes would be perfect for this novel!
+While it might not be practical to create a Smash Book page for each chapter (finding resources to tape/glue/etc onto the page doesn’t pay dividends in language acquisition, after all), but perhaps a less Smash-y and more Doodle-y version could work.
+Yes… a Smash Book meets Doodle Notes would be perfect!

 It could be similar to the image posted above–a comic strip with a reflection and an action list of how the main character is going to move forward.
 You could give students time to “smash doodle” in a journal after reading each chapter–creating a diary as though they were the main character–and/or you could dedicate one day a week to putting together more elaborate smash books (generating news articles using the page linked above, finding images to print, taping and pasting in things that they’ve brought in from home).
 This could be done for homework, too, if your classes have homework.

-How many Smash Doodles is reasonable for a book?
+How many Smashdoodles™️ is reasonable for a book?

-Outside of reading novels, Smash Books and Doodle Notes are great tools to work into your classes.
+Outside of reading novels, Smashdoodle™️ Notes are great tools to work into your classes.
 There are tons of ideas on Pinterest and other sites for special themed pages–like this one that would work great when you’re targeting the present progressive or this one in a food unit for students to describe what they crave in different circumstances.